elibroftw/blog.elijahlopez.ca/content/posts/abortion-simplified.md

   - Root reasoning is that sex based abortions could cause an imbalance of sex ratios in a country, which would have drastic effects on the lives of both sexes (e.g. India)
   - This bias issue should be dealt with in the education system as well as in immigration
   - Abortion itself should never be banned, however sex reveals should be banned only if abortions due to sex reveal starts affecting the sex ratio in the country
-  - If the sex-ratio is not changing much, the slight discirmination wouldn't be having severe consequences (e.g. race preferences in dating does not motivate people to behave differently, or it at least isn't a moral/legal issue)
+  - If the sex-ratio is not changing much, the slight discrimination wouldn't be having severe consequences (e.g. race preferences in dating does not motivate people to behave differently, or it at least isn't a moral/legal issue)
 - Child support should not be mandatory.
 There is no reason to force another person to financially support their sexual partner because the child is biologically theirs
   - One of the reasons of abortions is financial, so there shouldn't be a financial incentive to carry the fetus to term.
 It weakly implies abortion is wrong when 99.999% of abortions are not immoral
   - The child support incentive might exist to combat declining birth rates in Canada, but there are many reasons Canadians aren't having kids to replace themselves